leNicDev/altv-typescript-starter/README.md

 ### Features
 - 💆 Zero configuration (thanks to [Parcel](https://github.com/parcel-bundler/parcel))
-- 👌 Typings included (client, server, natives)
+- 👌 Typings included (client, server, natives, webview)
 - ⚡ The fastest bundle times (multi-core compilation, filesystem cache and more)
 - 📦 Out of the box support for HTML and CSS
 - ✨ Built-in Support for CSS pre-processors (LESS, Stylus, [or install SASS](#installing-sass-scss-support))